dchong234/TripPlanner/README.md

  **Visual Studio Code** - This is an IDE we will be using in order to write and run our code
  **Git** - Our version control software we will be using in order to keep our project streamlined, organized, and clean
  **Github** - Our project will be hosted on Github, free and open source.
 We will be using its multiple features in order to better collaborate as a team

- > ## Phase II
- > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
- > * Create an "Epic" (note) for each feature.
-Place these epics in the `Product Backlog` column
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Break down the "Epics" into smaller actionable user stories (i.e. smaller development tasks).
-Convert them into issues and assign them to team members.
-Place these in the `TODO` column.
- >   * These cards should represent roughly 7 days worth of development time for your team.
-Then, once the sprint is over you should be repeating these steps to plan a new sprint, taking you until your second scrum meeting with the reader in phase III.
- > * Schedule two check-ins using Calendly.
-You need to pick both time slots during your lab on week 6.
-Your entire team must be present for both check-ins.
- >   * The first check-in needs to be scheduled with your lab TA.
-During that meeting, you will discuss your project design/class diagram from phase II.
- >   * The second check-in should be scheduled with a reader.
-During that meeting you will discuss:
- >     * The tasks you are planning for the first sprint
- >     * How work will be divided between the team members
-## User Interface Specification
- > Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
-For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
-(Specification requirement is adapted from [this template](https://redirect.cs.umbc.edu/~mgrass2/cmsc345/Template_UI.doc))

 ### Navigation Diagram
 The Navigation Diagram below displays the interface that the user will be interacting with when they want to view the travel planner.
 They will start with a log in and create an account option, and then they will be able to see the Main Menu.
 In the Main Menu, they will be allowed to view their trips, view their schedules, and plan a new trip.
 In the view trips menu, they can see their past and previous trips, as well as cancel future trips.
 In the schedule menu, the user can add or cancel activities on their trip.
 In the plan a new trip menu, the user will be able to book a flight, hotel, and trip activities of their choice.